6 min read

 In my previous blogpost, I explained the three major components of a streaming architecture.
 Most streaming architectures have three major components – producers, a streaming system, and consumers.
 Producers (such as Apache Flume) publish event data into a streaming system after collecting it from the data source, transforming it into the desired format, and optionally filtering, aggregating, and enriching it.
-The streaming or messaging system (such as Apache Kafka or MapR Streams) takes the data published by the producers, persists it, and reliably delivers it to consumers.
+The streaming or messaging system (such as Apache Kafka or MapR Event Store) takes the data published by the producers, persists it, and reliably delivers it to consumers.
 Consumers are typically stream processing engines (such as Apache Spark) that subscribe to data from streams and manipulate or analyze that data to look for alerts and insights.
 Furthermore, once the data is processed, it may need to be persisted in a database or a file for future use by downstream applications.

 The following diagram illustrates the typical streaming architecture:

 However, as streaming becomes more pervasive, we are looking to simplify this architecture and, at the same time, make it more agile.
 Enter Kafka Connect and the Kafka REST API.
 The following diagram illustrates a new, simple, agile way of setting up your streaming:

 Kafka Connect provides pre-built connectors that allow legacy data stores (such as databases and data warehouses) and modern data stores (such as HDFS) to connect with Kafka.
 This connection eliminates the need of building a custom “producer” or “consumer” application to help these data systems to publish/subscribe to Kafka.
 It also eliminates the need for a third party data collector that provides connectors to these data stores.